KALEIDOSCOPIC MACHINES

 SUBMISSION

-We invite submissions of interactive digital works including (but not limited to):
+We invited submissions of interactive digital works including (but not limited to):

 • VR, AR, and MR works